penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/04-add-parameters-to-tools.md

 ![Agent parameter monitoring view](media/04-add-parameters-to-tools/seattle-agent-parameter-paris-monview.png)

-The middle pane now shows the LLM chat completion containing this tool call directive:
+In the screenshot above, the middle pane now shows the LLM chat completion containing this tool call directive:
 - The inputs show the latest user message with the content "Paris"
 - The outputs show the assistant message from the LLM with the tool call directive.
 Notice the `toolArguments` field contains `"Location": "Paris"`.
 This confirms that the chat completion request to the LLM resulted in a tool call directive with the dynamic argument "Paris".